Alan Mathison Turing(1912-1954), Mathematician

 Sitter in 3 portraits

 One of Britain's most influential mathematicians and computer scientists.
 Born in London, Turing studied at King's College, Cambridge.
-Throughout the Second World War Turing worked for the Government Code and Cypher School at Bletchley Park.
-Known to colleagues as 'Prof', Turing was central to the breaking of the German naval cipher, the Enigma.
-After the war he joined the National Physical Laboratory where he led the work to develop a large-scale electronic digital computer.
-In March 1952 Turing was brought to trial for having a sexual relationship with a man.
+Throughout the Second World War he worked for the Government Code and Cypher School at Bletchley Park.
+Known to colleagues as 'Prof', he was central to breaking the German naval cipher, the Enigma.
+After the war he joined the National Physical Laboratory where he led work to develop a large-scale electronic digital computer.
+In March 1952 Turing was arrested for homosexuality and avoided a prison sentence by accepting chemical castration.
 His position as a government consultant was ended.
-On 8 June 1954 Turing was found dead, the inquest ruled suicide by cyanide.
+Aged forty-one, Turing was found dead; the inquest ruled suicide by cyanide.